paulaamaya/notebook-sql/sql-notes.md

       AND movie_length >= 120;
 ```

-The examples above illutrate querying records where a field is equal to a specific value.
-We can also **query records where a field has a value `IN` or `NOT IN` an accepting set of values**.
+The examples above illustrate querying records where a field is equal to a specific value.
+We can also query records where a field has a value `IN` or `NOT IN` an accepting set of values.

 ```sql
 SELECT movie_name